119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 In Canada, salvage vehicles fall under different categories based on their condition and history.
 Provincial and national vehicle inspection authorities regulate the classification.
 Here are the key categories:

-- Salvage Vehicle: A car is salvaged when it’s completely damaged but still repairable.
+1. Salvage Vehicle: A car is salvaged when it’s completely damaged but still repairable.
 However, you can’t drive it on the road as it needs repairs and hasn’t passed a structural integrity inspection.
-Once it clears the inspection process, get a rebuilt title and be legally registered again.
+Once it passes the inspection, you can obtain a rebuilt title and legally register it again.

-- Rebuilt Vehicle: Rebuilt vehicles are those that were once titled as salvage.
-But now they have been restored and passed all necessary inspections.
+3. Rebuilt Vehicle: Rebuilt vehicles are those that were once titled as salvage.
+They have since been restored and have passed all required inspections.
 It can be legally driven, but its history will always indicate that it was previously damaged and rebuilt.

 When Should You Salvage Your Car?

 Salvaging your car is a great option if your car still has working parts that are in high demand.
 If the engine, transmission, or electronics are functional, you can make a considerable amount by selling them separately.
 Cars that have been in accidents but still have undamaged parts can also be salvaged for profit.
-If your vehicle is a popular model with expensive replacement parts, salvaging may offer more financial benefits than scrapping.
+If your vehicle is a popular model with costly replacement parts, salvaging may provide more financial value than scrapping.

 Also Read: Scrap Cars vs Junk Cars: Understanding the Key Differences